How to certify documents

 ||A Teacher Employed on a full time basis at a school or tertiary education institution.

-a member of Engineers Australia, other than at the grade of student; a Member of Chartered Secretaries Australia; a person before whom a statutory declaration may be made under the law of the State or Territory in which the declaration is made; a member of the Australasian Institute of Mining and Metallurgy.
+Engineer who is a member of Engineers Australia, other than at the grade of student or a registered Professional Engineer of Professionals Australia or registered as an engineer under a low of the Commonwealth, a State or Territory’ or registered on the National Engineering Register by Engineers Australia; a member of the Governance Institute of Australia Ltd; a person before whom a statutory declaration may be made under the law of the State or Territory in which the declaration is made; a member of the Australasian Institute of Mining and Metallurgy.

 An agent of the Australian Postal Corporation who is in charge of an office supplying postal services to the public.